javalin/website/_posts/tutorials/community/2022-08-03-javalin-with-jpms-and-gradle.md

 ---

 ## What You Will Learn
-In this tutorial we will learn how to create a simple RESTful API based on Javalin and the Java Platform Module System (JPMS or Jigsaw) with Gradle for build.
+In this tutorial we will learn how to create a simple RESTful API based on Javalin and the Java Platform Module System (JPMS or Jigsaw) with Gradle as build and dependency management tool.

 We will use the [Java Platform Module System](https://www.oracle.com/corporate/features/understanding-java-9-modules.html) which among other benefits greatly improves the ability to encapsulate implementation details in big Java projects.
-Moreover, we will utilize the built-in dependency constructor injection mechanisms which come with JPMS and Java's [ServiceLoader](https://docs.oracle.com/javase/9/docs/api/java/util/ServiceLoader.html).
+Moreover, we will utilize the built-in dependency loading / resolving mechanisms which come with JPMS and Java's [ServiceLoader](https://docs.oracle.com/javase/9/docs/api/java/util/ServiceLoader.html).
 Also, we'll show how to use [Gradle](https://gradle.org) as the underlying build and dependency management tooling to showcase how neat Gradle and JPMS can work together.

 ## Prerequisites